 Is there a cut off time?
 No, but race officials can and will withdraw competitors from the course, as required.

 What do I need to look out for?
-The Weather – early mornings on the Tablelands can be very cold at this time of the year (down to -3°C), however it soon warms up to about 24-26°C for the rest of the day.
+The Weather – early mornings on the Tablelands can be cool at this time of the year, however it soon warms up to about 24-26°C for the rest of the day.
 It can be very hot and humid – even in winter.
 Watch out for snakes, wild pigs, cassowaries, Golden Orb spiders, ticks and leeches, stinging trees, Wait-A-While (Lawyer Vine), loose gravel, slippery rocks and slippery boardwalks.
 Read the document: ‘Running Safely on Trails in the FNQ’.